 According to Aspect Software, businesses that adopt an omnichannel strategy achieve 91% greater year-over-year customer retention rates when compared to businesses that use more traditional sales and marketing strategies.

-Matt Warren, founder of Veeqo, writes, “In practice, true omnichannel comes when a customer can interact with your business via an integrated, seamless experience across desktop, mobile, social media, telephone or in-store.”
+Matt Warren, the founder of Veeqo, writes, “In practice, true omnichannel comes when a customer can interact with your business via an integrated, seamless experience across desktop, mobile, social media, telephone or in-store.”

 A headless eCommerce architecture drives this “integrated, seamless experience” by ensuring eCommerce data is readily available across all the touchpoints available to consumers.
-Businesses with a headless architecture can easily reap the benefits of an omnichannel strategy-something businesses operating a traditional, monolithic architecture cannot.
+Businesses with a headless architecture can easily reap the benefits of an omnichannel strategy-something business operating a traditional, monolithic architecture cannot.

 Launching a headless eCommerce architecture allows your eCommerce business to rapidly create and deploy front-end content to attract new customers.
 An old-school, monolithic back end can’t match the speed and flexibility a truly headless setup can provide.